Heartworms (musician): Artistry

 Heartworms' music has been categorised by critics as post-punk, gothic rock and dance punk.
 She often incorporates elements of electroclash, post-industrial, 1990s and 2000s techno and electronic dance music.

-She said she "discovered the Cure and Siouxsie and the Banshees" when being at the university and was attracted to what was musically "dark".
+She said she "discovered the Cure and Siouxsie and the Banshees" while at university and was attracted to what was musically "dark".
 Her other influences include PJ Harvey and her album To Bring You My Love (1995), Killing Joke's Killing Joke (1980), Grauzone's Grauzone (1981), the Sisters of Mercy's Floodland (1987), Nick Cave and the Bad Seeds' Push the Sky Away (2013), Sóley's Krómantík (2014), Nox Arcana's Gothic (2015), Drahla's Useless Coordinates (2019), Interpol and the Clash - plus classical music composers like Frédéric Chopin.